 Congenital nevi (moles) are pigmented changes present on the skin of children since birth or appear in their early years.
 These changes are benign, and some of them can be completely removed with a laser.

-One of the worst side effects of puberty is surely acne.
-For many teenagers they are a justified aesthetic problem which additionally undermines their self-confidence.
-A substantial number of teenagers seek help from a dermatologist because of inflamed acne.
-Treating acne is a long-term process which requires good cooperation between the dermatologist and the patient, which enables an effective control of occurrence of new lesions.
-Oftentimes it is necessary to wait a few weeks after the beginning of the treatment to notice its effects, and sometimes a short-term deterioration is possible before the appearance of new lesions is under control.
-As a rule, it is necessary to combine preparations for acne treatment, and in some cases we prescribe oral antibiotic therapy which has antibacterial and anti-inflammatory properties.
+Acne are undoubtedly one of the worst side-effects of puberty.
+For many teenagers, they represent a justified aesthetic issue which additionally lowers their self-esteem, and, many of them, due to serious inflammation, require help from dermatologists.
+The treatment of acne is a long-term process which requires a good cooperation between the patient and the dermatologist, thus ensuring an effective control of the outbreak of new lesions.
+It is often necessary to wait for a few weeks to see the effects of the proposed treatment, and, sometimes, even short-term deterioration is possible before the outbreak of new lesions is under control.
+It is usually necessary to combine acne treatment preparations, but in some cases oral antibiotic therapy is also used, which ensures both antibacterial and anti-inflammatory effect.